woutdenolf/spectrocrunch/tools/README.rst

 Releasing
 ---------

+Create a tag (replace -s with -a for an unsigned tag)

+  #... change CHANGELOG.rst ...
+  git tag -s vMAJOR.MINOR.MICRO -m "Version MAJOR.MINOR.MICRO" git push --tags

-A release can be created on github with the tag MAJOR.MINOR.MICRO
+Then create a release on github based on this tag

-TODO: upon releasing on github, trigger ci with pypi deployment
+  Title: Release of version MAJOR.MINOR.MICRO
+  Body: Copy from CHANGELOG

 From the source
 ---------------